Luc1luc/3D-Printing/README.md

+[![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
 # 3D-Printing
-My personal documentation, which might be usefull for others who also like to use some out of the "norm" setups.

-[![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]
+"My personal documentation could be useful for others who also enjoy using "unconventional" setups.
+Initially, I began creating documentation solely for my own reference, to replicate my setups in case of failures or damages.
+However, since this process occasionally involved the assistance of others, I decided to 'give something back' by sharing my experiences and lessons learned, allowing others to benefit from my mistakes."

 <br/><br/><br/><br/>